13th Party Central Committee’s sixth plenum concludes

 Party General Secretary Nguyen Phu Trong speaks at the closing session.
-(Photo: Viet Chung)
+(Photo: SGGP)

 He ordered stepping up economic restructuring in tandem with renewing growth model, strengthening the national economy’s self-reliance, resilience and adaptation, and promoting and creating new development impulses for both short and long terms.

-The Party leader also urged greater efforts in administrative reforms and the implementation of the socio-economic recovery and development, and national target programmes.
+The Party leader also urged greater efforts in administrative reforms and the implementation of the socio-economic recovery and development, and national target programs.

+The sixth plenum of the 13th Party Central Committee wrapped up in Hanoi on October 9 after seven days of sitting.
+(Photo: SGGP)

 The committee agreed on the need to issue and roll out the national master plan for 2021-2023 with a vision towards 2050, considering this a very important political task.